-4.4 In addition to consultation responses, the planning history of the sites in this document have been reviewed (some sites had received planning permission, or were the subject of a resolution to grant permission subject to completion of a Section 106 legal agreement), sites have been visited, and local physical, environmental and capacity constraints have been re-assessed.
-We have

-- been working closely with Suffolk County Council looking at the transport network and highway capacity, and the educational needs and requirements generated by new development both as a result of recent planning permissions and planned growth. - A draft Infrastructure Delivery Plan (IDP) 4.5 has been prepared to accompany the consultation stages of both the SIR and SALP.
+- In addition to consultation responses, the planning history of the sites in this document have been were reviewed (some sites had received planning permission, or were the subject of a resolution to grant permission subject to completion of a Section 106 legal agreement), sites have been were visited, and local physical, environmental and capacity constraints have been re-assessed.
+We have been working worked closely with Suffolk County Council looking at the transport network and highway capacity, and the educational needs and requirements generated by new development both as a result of recent planning permissions and planned growth. - 4.5 An draft Infrastructure Delivery Plan (IDP) has been prepared to accompany the consultation stages of both accompanies the SIR and SALP.
 The IDP has evolved as more detail became available, and through maintaining a dialogue with infrastructure and service providers, and commissioning further studies where necessary.
 These proposed submission versions of the SIR and SALP documents are accompanied by the penultimate version of the IDP.
-This will be finalised following examination and adoption of the plans to provide a clear framework of infrastructure required to support development in each settlement.
+This will be finalised following examination and adoption of the plans to provides a clear framework of infrastructure required to support development in each settlement.